 - Refer them to Day One.
 If you'd like to refer a young person for legal or social services regarding dating abuse, please complete our client referral form.

 - Listen and acknowledge that the person being abused is in a very difficult and scary situation.

 - Encourage the person to talk about the situation with a trusted adult or professional.

 - Help develop a safety plan.
 You can find more information about developing a safety plan in our Help Yourself section.

 - Learn more about domestic violence.
 The more you know, the better you can help someone you care about.

 Some things NOT TO DO:

-- Blame the victim for the abuse.
-Domestic violence is NEVER the victim's fault.
+- Blame the survivor for the abuse.
+Domestic violence is NEVER the survivor's fault.

-- Force or pressure someone to leave a relationship if she or he is not ready to, or does not want to leave.
+- Force or pressure someone to leave a relationship if they are not ready to, or do not want to leave.

 - Share what is happening with someone else if your friend has asked you not to.
 Use your best judgment if you think someone's life is in danger.
 But be sure to tell your friend what you are doing.

 - Assume the person is fine after the relationship is over.
-She or he will probably feel sad, lonely, and confused, and you should continue to provide support.
+They will probably feel sad, lonely, and confused, and you should continue to provide support.

 - Make your friend feel bad for any decisions.